 ThredUp is the posh way to shop for top-quality used clothing online that will definitely fit your budget.
 You can find low prices on designer brands, clothing with tags still attached and all kinds of accessories.

 The site is fun to browse and has price points and categories to narrow down your search.
-I took a quick peek and found a J.Crew dress for $4.99 (originally $158), and a Gap skirt for $14.99 (originally $50).
+I took a quick peek and found a J.Crew dress for $4.99 (originally $158) and a Gap skirt for $14.99 (originally $50).
 They also have shoes, maternity clothes, plus sizes, and lots of accessories.

 Check out our ultimate guide to saving money by cutting cable.

 Google’s cellphone plan is all the rage for offering a budget-friendly cell phone experience, and it’s expanded to include iPhones, though there are limitations.

 Google Fi’s basic plan starts at $20 per month per person and offers data in convenient blocks for $10 per GB.
 You might not have the range of phone choices you’re used to, but you can find something that works in order to save on your monthly bills.

 Ting is another low-cost cell phone service.
 Almost 80% of new customers with Ting can keep their own phones.
 Their website has a handy compatibility checker so you’ll know ahead of time if your phone qualifies.
 Ting is also a pay-what-you-use provider.
 For example, the cost of each line is $10 and there is a chart on their site for various amounts of talk time, texting and data usage.

 In addition, you can reduce smartphone data costs by changing a few of your browsing habits.